shvets/linux_provision/README.md

 * We are **working on multiple projects** on same computer unit.
 As a result, suddenly your computer has "hidden", hard-to-discover inter-project dependencies or different versions of the same library.

-* We want to run Continuous Integration Server's jobs that start services on **same ports** for different set of acceptance tests (isolated jobs).
+* We want to run Continuous Integration Server jobs that start services on **same ports** for different set of acceptance tests (isolated jobs).

-* To overcome **It works on my machine!** syndrome - development environment is different from production environment.
+* To overcome **"It works on my machine!"** syndrome - when development environment is different from production environment.

 * Sometimes required software is **not available** on developer's platform.
 Example: 64-bit instant client for oracle was broken for almost two years on OSX  >= 10.7.

 * **Development for PAAS**, such as Heroku, Engine Yard etc. You can find and build virtualization that is pretty close to your platform.

 We will take a look at how can we do provisioning for **Vagrant** and **Docker**.
-Both tools are built based on **VirtualBox**.
+Both tools are built on top of **VirtualBox**.

 ## Installing and configuring Vagrant

-Vagrant is wrapper around Virtual Box.
-It is a tool for managing virtual machines via a simple to use command line interface.
+**Vagrant** is the wrapper around VirtualBox.
+It is a tool for managing virtual machines via simple to use **command line** interface.
 With it you can work in a clean environment based on a standard template - **base box**.

 In order to use Vagrant you have to install these programs: